MakerSpaaz/candela_obsecura/4. Mechanics/Resistance.md

 ---
  **For every 3 maximum drive points you have, you also gain 1 point of resistance in that drive.**

-Resistance is a character’s way of pushing back against a consequence.
-Any time you don’t like the result of your roll, you may choose to burn 1 resistance point from the drive related to that action.
-(Your resistance points are not affected by your drive expenditures, as resistance relies on your maximum drive points, not your current available points.)
+Resistances are a PC’s way of pushing back against a consequence.
+Anytime you don’t like the result of your roll, you may choose to spend a resistance from the pertaining drive (Nerve, Cunning, or Intuition).
+You have 1 resistance per 3 maximum drive.
+This resistance does not go away if you spend your drive points.
+For example, if your maximum drive is 4, but you’ve spent 3 drive (so now you have 1), you still have your 1 resistance.

-For example, if you want to resist the consequences of a Control roll, you would burn a Nerve resistance.
-Even if your Nerve only has 1 current drive point available to spend, if your maximum is 3, you still have that resistance available to burn.

-After burning a resistance, you may reroll a number of dice equal to the rating of the action.
-If you spent drive or were assisted on the previous action roll, those dice are not included in the resistance roll.
-If that action is gilded, you still roll with a gilded die.
-If the action you are rerolling has a rating of 0, you roll two dice and take the lowest result.
-You must take the new result of the resistance roll unless you choose to burn another resistance point to roll again.
+After spending a resistance, you reroll the number of dice equal to the rating of the action used for the previous roll.
+You may not include the dice from any spent drive or assistance you initially received.
+If the action is gilded, you may still roll with a gilded die.
+If the action you are rerolling has a value of 0, you roll two dice and take the lower result.
+You must accept the result of the new resistance roll unless you spend another resistance to roll again.

->>Kat ducks behind a set of wooden crates, hoping to go unseen by the fiery apparition that is
->>guarding the warehouse.
-The GM calls for a Hide roll, in which Kat has an action rating of 2.
->>They decide to spend 1 Cunning and roll three dice.
-The results are two 3s and a 1, all failures.
->>Fearing the repercussions of being spotted, they burn a Cunning resistance to reroll two dice.
+>>Kat rolls with Control to see if their character can successfully pick the lock on a door.
+They have 2 points in this action, and it is gilded.
+They choose to spend a Nerve drive to add an additional die to their roll.
+They now roll three dice, one of which is gilded, and choose a result.
+>>
->>The results are a 3 and a 6, making the new result a full success.
+>>The two standard dice roll a 3 and a 6.
+The gilded die rolls a 5.
+>>
+>> Kat could take the full success, but instead they choose to replenish 1 point of their Nerve and

 Resistances are automatically restored when you use the Refresh resource between assignments.